telerik/blazor-docs/knowledge-base/gantt-different-colors-for-tasks.md

 1. Use a [Task Template]({%slug gantt-task-template%}) to override the default task rendering.
 1. In the template, declare a wrapping element that will contain all the task details.
 Specify the desired task information inside.
-1. Add an attribute `style="background-color"` to the wrapper.
-Set the color from the template `context` or any other desired color.
+1. Add an attribute `style="background-color"` to the wrapper and set the desired color.
+If your model has a color field that you want to use, you may get its value from the template's `context`.
 1. Use custom CSS to remove the default padding of the task template element (`<div class="k-task-template">`) and adjust the custom wrapper, so it covers the whole task element.
 This ensures that the background color covers the whole task.

 >caption Set Different Colors for the Gantt Tasks